sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 ## Project Overview
-This project analyzes data from the Snap Inc. H1 2024 Transparency Report.
+This project analyzes data from the Snap Inc. H1 2024 Transparency Report and all findings are reproducible from the source.
+Full analysis code available in repository.
 The data is analyzed in two parts:

 - 1: Data Cleaning and Exploratory Analysis
 **(This portion of the exploratory data analysis was originally a project of DATA 2100 (Introduction to Data Analytics) at the University of Pennsylvania and later expanded with a security analytics framework)**